plausible/docs/docs/metrics-definitions.md

 The amount of time visitors spend on your site.
 It only shows people who visit more than one page.
 For those who visit one page only we default to 0 seconds.
 Average visit duration is the sum of all session lengths divided by the number of sessions, which includes the 0 second visits (bounces).

 Session is a set of actions that a user takes on your site.
 A session is started when a visitor first lands on your page and ends when no action is taken on your site for 30 minutes.

+If you have issues with high bounce rates on your site, you can try to set up some [custom events](custom-event-goals.md).
+All custom events are considered interactive so any clicks on those events will count towards the bounce rate and visit duration too.

 You can read more about how you can use these metrics to [measure your website's or startup's progress and make better decisions](https://plausible.io/blog/analytics-metrics-definitions).